Alienz11/Prod-Deploy/terraform/README.md

 ## RECOMMENDATIONS

-- You can use terraform modules to get default template for each Cloud Provider resource (i.e seperate modules for VPC, EKS, EC2 e.t.c).
+- You can use terraform modules to get default template for each Cloud Provider resource (i.e. separate modules for VPC, EKS, EC2 e.t.c).
 - You can use GitOps for deployment, when a PR to the main branch runs `terraform plan` for the Lead Engineer to review updates on the terraform files, and a push (i.e a PR merge) to the main branch, would run `terraform apply`.

 ⚠️ **`NOTE`** ⚠️ : These files are archive deployments I made in the past.
 Since it was an optional task I did not test it out.
 The configurations should work, but there might be slight configurations issues that may arise, depending on versions disparity.
 Please review logs and re-configure to suit your environment.